 Hi.
 My name is Joan Renner and I’m the person behind the scenes at Deranged L.A.
 Crimes.
 I am a writer, lecturer, and a social historian with an expertise in historic Los Angeles crime.

 I have been fascinated by crime since I was a kid growing up in Chicago.
 My earliest recollection of following a crime story is when I was about 8 years old.
 I read in the Chicago Tribute about a boy, close to my age, who had disappeared.
 He was later discovered murdered.
 I don’t think the crime was ever solved.
 The last report I remember reading was that the boy’s father had died of a broken heart.
 My child brain didn’t grasp the concept.
 All I knew was that I wanted to find out what made people tick.
-It’s been a long tie since I was 8, and I have yet to figure people out.
+It’s been a long time since I was 8, and I have yet to figure people out.
 It’s a life-long study.

-Over the past several years I have appeared in about 20 episodes of various ID Discovery Channel programs such as: Deadly Women, Evil Twins, Deadly Affairs, Evil Kin, Nightmare Next Door –you get the idea.
+Over the past several years I have appeared in over 20 episodes of various ID Discovery Channel programs such as: Deadly Women, Evil Twins, Deadly Affairs, Evil Kin, Nightmare Next Door –you get the idea.
 If the show has Dead or Evil in the title I’ve probably been interviewed for it at least once.
 And, if anyone out there has a connection, I’ve always wanted to appear on Wives with Knives (also on ID Discovery).
 Who can resist a show with that title?
 A few years ago I appeared in a segment on film noir for the Turner Classic Movie series Film Fanatics and I been interviewed by the History Channel for a show on famous mobsters from the early days of crime.

 I worked for 6 1/2 years as an archivist at the Los Angeles Police Museum and was an assistant curator for a limited run exhibit based upon the LAPD’s continuing investigation of the 1947 unsolved murder of Elizabeth Short, aka The Black Dahlia.
 I was fortunate to have been part of a small book team that edited a book of crime scene photos for the Police Museum.
 The book is LAPD ’53 and was published in May 2015.
 James Ellroy, the Demon Dog of American crime fiction, wrote the narrative to accompany the photographs.
 It was an incredible project and I loved every minute of it.